dCache/dcache/docs/TheBook/src/main/markdown/kafkaproducer.md

-Apache-Kafka  with to dCache, or how to push events outside of dCache.
+Apache-Kafka  with dCache, or how to push events outside of dCache.
 =======================

 Starting from version 4.1 we introduced a new approach to external messaging.
 With the introduction of Apache-Kafka  (kafka.apache.org/documentation/) as a message transport, for now in Billing, we start switching to a more modern and efficient messaging system.
 The goal for the Billing service is easier inclusion with systems like Elasticsearch: Instead of adding messages to a textual log and having an external component parse that log, a Kafka-aware ingester can import them directly into the remote system.